December 2020 update

 Original November 2020 release

-This statistical release presents finalised information on all age (16+) apprenticeships starts and participation in England reported for the full 2019/20 academic year (August 2019 to July 2020).
-Apprenticeship achievements reported are provisional (see ‘November 2020 achievements data’ below).
+This statistical release presents finalised information on all age (16+) apprenticeships starts, participation and achievement in England reported for the full 2019/20 academic year (August 2019 to July 2020).

 This release also contains latest data on commitments from the apprenticeship service.
 These official statistics are produced to provide transparency with regards to the apprenticeship service, an online service implemented in May 2017 that allows organisations to choose and pay for apprenticeship training more easily, and its usage.